 An import VAT regime has been introduced on 1 January 2021 for imports of goods/consignments valued at £135 or less.
 This will mean that UK supply VAT, rather than import VAT, will be due on these consignments.

 HMRC clarifies that online marketplaces (OMPs) involved in facilitating the sale of imported goods, will be responsible for collecting and accounting for the VAT, even when the goods are in the UK at the point of sale.

 These goods will pass immediately through UK customs if the customs declaration makes clear the sales VAT has been charged at the point-of-sale.

 Conclusion – Be Aware Of The New Rules And Consider Getting Help

-This guide provides an overview of how to import after Brexit, but there are many rules that apply to individual products.
+This guide provides an overview of how to import post-Brexit, but there are many rules that apply to individual products.
 The best you can do as an importer is make sure all your identification and documentation is in order, as well the documentation of your exporter, and consider appointing experts to help with your VAT and customs.